kbairak/outbox/README.md

     # <<< {"id": 123, "username": "johndoe"}
 ```

-If you are using this and you want to know the routing key inside the body o the listener, you can add a `routing_key` argument to the listener:
+If you are using this and you want to know the routing key inside the body of the listener, you can add a `routing_key` argument to the listener:

 ```python
 # Main application